 - Preheat the oven 375 degrees.

-- Grease a 9-inch spring form pan or metal baking dish.
-Set aside.
+- Grease a 9-inch cast iron pan.
+Set it aside.

-- Bake for 40 minutes or until the center is fully cooked.
+- Bake for 40 minutes or until a toothpick inserted into the center comes out clean.

 - Remove from the oven and serve slightly warm.